Rev. Stephanie Kendell, Senior Minister

 An ordained minister of the Christian Church (Disciples of Christ), Mike is a graduate of the University of Pittsburgh, holds a Master of Divinity degree from the Washington Theological Union, a Master of Arts degree in liturgical studies from the University of Notre Dame, and a Doctor of Ministry degree from the Catholic University of America.

-Before coming to National City, Mike had served as a professional director of music ministries for more than thirty years, most recently at Saint Agnes Catholic Church in Arlington, Virginia.
+Before coming to National City, Mike had served as a professional director of music ministries for more than thirty years.
 From 2001 to 2013 he was the President and Chief Executive Officer of the National Association of Pastoral Musicians (NPM), an organization of seven thousand Roman Catholic musicians, clergy, and other pastoral leaders.
 He is the author of a book on Christian initiation and has contributed numerous articles on worship and church music to a variety of journals.
 Mike also has extensive experience as a speaker and clinician for regional church gatherings and national music organizations.

 A native of Pittsburgh, Mike has long been a resident of the Washington area and currently lives in Silver Spring with his husband Ray Valido.

 Juan Vasquez, Assistant Building Superintendent